hardmanko/ofxCX/docs/mainpage.md

 when it compiles the project (and possibly to specifically not use the files you deleted from the src directory in step 3).
 6. Compile and run the project.

+\section yourFirstExperiment Getting Started

+To create your first experiment, follow the steps for using the examples in \ref installationInstructions up to and including step 3.
+Then create a blank .cpp file in the source directory of the project folder you made.
+In the file, you will need to include CX_EntryPoint.h and define runExperiment, like in the example below:
+\code{.cpp}
+#include "CX_EntryPoint.h"

+void runExperiment (void) {
+	//Do your thing
+}
+\endcode
+That's all you need to do to get started.
+You should look at the \ref examplesAndTutorials in order to learn more about how CX works.
+You should start with the helloWorld example.

-\section examplesAndTutorials Examples and Tutorials There are several examples that serve as tutorials for CX.
+\section examplesAndTutorials Examples and Tutorials

+There are several examples that serve as tutorials for CX.
 Some of the examples are on a specific topic and others are sample experiments that integrate together different features of CX.
 The example files can be found in the CX directory (see \ref installationInstructions) in subfolders with names beginning with "example-".